OceanOutcomes/ocean-outcomes/news/_posts/2024-8-13-building-regional-capacity-for-electronic-monitoring-across-Taiwan.md

 Electronic monitoring in fisheries can verify the accuracy of vessel logbooks, reduce Illegal, Unreported, and Unregulated (IUU) fishing, increase scientific fisheries data, enhance bycatch reduction strategies, support market access, and expand authorities’ ability to make informed decisions on fisheries management and compliance.

-Through a growing partnership with Fue Shin Fishery Ltd (FSF), and the National Taiwan Ocean University and Fisheries Agency of Taiwan, we are installing electronic monitoring equipment and implementing its supporting technology on distant-water longline tuna vessels.
+Through a growing partnership with Fue Shin Fishery Ltd (FSF), and the National Taiwan Ocean University and Fisheries Agency of Taiwan, we are helping to install electronic monitoring equipment and implementing its supporting technology on distant-water longline tuna vessels.
 These trials are supporting two goals: (1) assisting vessels involved in our FSF Fishery Improvement Projects in gathering independent catch data, and (2) accelerating local capacity for electronic monitoring development.

 By implementing new monitoring solutions and enhancing local ability to manage these systems (for example, by supporting processes that allow for video to be reviewed and analyzed in-country) we are supporting Taiwan in improving compliance with international standards, better protecting marine ecosystems, and ultimately helping to ensure the long-term viability of its fishing industry.